A Deep Cybersickness Predictor through Kinematic Data with Encoded Physiological Representation: Model Architecture

 \section{Model Architecture}

-After preparing the input and output data for our deep learning models, we constructed several models for different input data modalities, and subsequently evaluated their prediction performance.
-This process enables us to identify the most relevant inputs for accurate output prediction.
-By analyzing the performance of various models, we gained valuable insights into how these input features influenced the model's outcome.
-This ultimately led to the development of more precise and efficient deep learning models for various applications.
-In this section, we describe the environment setup used to run our models (as detailed in \cref{Setup}) before delving into the specifics of the various model architectures for different input combinations in the following sections.
+After preparing input and output data, we constructed and evaluated multiple deep learning models for different input modalities, identifying relevant inputs for accurate predictions.
+Analyzing model performance provided valuable insights into the influence of input features on outcomes, leading to the development of precise and efficient deep learning models for diverse applications.
+This section describes the environment setup (see \autoref{Setup}) before exploring specific model architectures for different input combinations in subsequent sections.